 State and local governments have begun to adopt policies that require third-party cloud solutions to meet some level of security threshold.
 However, less than 3% of state and local governments have practices in place to validate the security of third-party cloud solutions.

-Securing Government Data & Systems
+Securing Government Data and Systems

 As governments work to secure their systems, they cannot ignore the potential risks exposed when working with unsecured cloud vendors.
 A recent study examined reports of data breaches in 2018 and found that “61% of U.S. data breaches occurred as a result of unsecured third-party cloud solutions.”